sonic-net/SONiC/doc/platform/common_config.md

 - Create the common file in the device common directory for different  BRCM switch chip family

 - Merge the common config from device common directory to ODM platform specific config.
-Duplicate configuration entries in the platform specific file override entries in the common config.bcm
+Duplicate configuration properties in the platform specific file override the properties in the common config.bcm

 Common config.
-Duplicate configuration entries in the common config override entries in the platform specific config.bcm ( Feature added in Rev 0.2 )
+Duplicate configuration properties in the overwrite section of common config override the properties in the platform specific config.bcm ( Feature added in Rev 0.2 )

 - The final config.bcm merged with common config is required to be copied to a shared folder for debugging